ollierik/caesura/README.md

 caesura
 =======

-Granular synthesizer VST-plugin written with Java and jVSTwRapper
+Granular synthesizer VST-plugin written with Java and jVSTwRapper.
+Currently no binaries are distributed.